IAMHAADICOOL/uwie_gpu/README.md

-Create a folder named 'InputImages' and 'OutputImages' inside the root dataset directory
+Create a dataset directory.
+Inside the directory, create two subdirectories, named as 'InputImages' and 'OutputImages'

+Paste all the images inside the InputImages directory

-Update the path inside each ALGO_NAME_gpu folder, inside the main.py file
+Update the path inside each ALGO_NAME_gpu folder, inside the main.py file, update the 'folder' variable inside the main.py file so that it points to the root dataset directory